netgroup/kubernetes-playground/README.md

 The provisioning and configuration process has two phases:

 1. Prepare a base Vagrant box.
-   1. Provision and configure a VM (`vagrant base-box-builder.k8s-play.local`).
+   1. Provision and configure the `base-box-builder.k8s-play.local` VM.
    1. Export a Vagrant box based on the `vagrant base-box-builder.k8s-play.local` VM.
 1. Provision and configure the rest of the environment using the base box.